plawlost/yazzone/data/essays/mvp.md

 What that taught me: constraints force intention.
 When time is scarce, you can't defer presence to tomorrow.
 You either show up or you don't.

 This generalizes.
-Founders with six months of runway often ship faster than those with three years.
+Startups with six months of runway often ship faster than those with three years.
 Students who work jobs often outperform those with unlimited study time.
 Scarcity clarifies.
 Abundance can obscure.

 The lesson isn't about any one person.
 It's that presence is a choice, and unlimited availability can make it easy to keep choosing tomorrow.

 ## Two Kinds of Confidence

-The MVP pattern explains something about founders.
+The MVP pattern explains something about high achievers.
 The ones with healthy backgrounds assume the world is basically fair, that effort correlates with outcomes.
 They're surprised when things don't work.

 The MVP kids have a different confidence.
 They assume nothing.
 They don't expect the world to be fair.
 They've already survived conditions where effort didn't correlate with love, where the rules kept changing, where they had to generate their own belief from scratch.